What Do We Mean When We Talk About Data Storytelling?: Methods Overview

 \subsection{Corpus Collection}

-We collected academic publications published before 2024 from mainstream academic databases, including IEEE, ACM, Scopus, Web of Science, and Taylor \& Francis.
+We collected academic publications published between January 2010 and November 2025 from mainstream academic databases, including IEEE, ACM, Scopus, Web of Science, and Taylor \& Francis.
+We selected 2010 as the start time, as Segel and Heer's~\cite{a1segel2010narrative} work in that year is a milestone when data storytelling is considered a standalone story form different from traditional storytelling.
+In 2010, there were a total of three pioneering works~\cite{a1segel2010narrative, pfannkuch2010telling,social2009}.
+Since then, publications in this field have increased remarkably.

 We applied keyword searching in the title and abstract.
 The set of keywords includes ``narrative visualization'', ``data(-driven) storytelling'', ``data story(-ies)'', ``storytelling with data'', ``data journalism'', ``data(-driven) articles'', and ``data(-driven) news''.
-The last three keywords are identified from papers in the field of journalism.

-We filtered for publications that 1) consider data as the major subject in storytelling, 2) focus the research on data stories, such as studying the authoring, evaluation, and analysis of data stories, and 3) are peer-reviewed and accessible.
+In this survey, we treat data as recorded or collected evidence that a story draws on to support, explain, question, or test its claims.
+This includes quantitative and qualitative materials (e.g., texts, images, observations), but it does not include information that is only provided as background context or general narrative content.
+We filtered for publications that 1) consider data as the major subject in storytelling, 2) focus the research on data stories, such as authoring, evaluating, and analyzing data stories, and 3) are peer-reviewed and accessible.
 Excluded examples include publications that 1) use ``data-driven storytelling/story/article'' to represent AI-generated stories that are learned from datasets of stories instead of stories about data, 2) refer to ``narrative visualization'' as a type of data visualization technique for analyzing data corpus of narratives, 3) only mention data storytelling in the Abstract (e.g., as an application area of their research results) but do not study data stories in the main text, and 4) use data storytelling as a decorative term of data visualization or statistical report.
 We ended up with \npublication~publications, including \npaper~papers, 10 books, and 5 book chapters.